|

 place.

-A Roman road runs
+p.69 A Roman road runs through

-camp at Cleghorn.
+at Cleghorn.

-There are three local market towns, Carnwath, Biggar
+p.72 There are three local market towns, Carnwath, Biggar

 and (West) Linton.

-The writer suggests that the main road of the parish
+p.75 The writer suggests that the main road of the parish

 should be continued through the Garvald to join the